BrainLesion/eReg/README.md

 ```

 ### Pythonic Interface
 The `ereg` package provides two Python interfaces, an object-oriented interface, as well as convenience functions.
+A [Jupyter notebook tutorial](https://github.com/BrainLesion/tutorials/tree/main/eReg) is available to illustrate usage of the Python API.

 #### Object-Oriented Interface